-* Foprmer Professor of Art History at the University of Rochester in New York
+* Foprmer Professor of Art History at the University of Rochester

-AIDS activist and art critic Douglas Crimp is the Fanny Knapp Allen Professor of Art History at the University of Rochester in New York, where he has taught since 1992.
-He has been a gay activist and a proponent of “queer politics” since the late 1970s, when he was the editor of October, a journal of art and culture criticisms and theory that was published by M.I.T.
+Born on August 19, 1944, AIDS activist and art critic Douglas Crimp was the Fanny Knapp Allen Professor of Art History at the University of Rochester in New York, where he began teaching in 1992.
+He had been a gay activist and a proponent of “queer politics” since the late 1970s, when he was the editor of October, a journal of art and culture criticisms and theory that was published by M.I.T.
 Press.
 Throughout the 1980s and ’90s, Crimp wrote a number of books regarding AIDS, art, and homosexuality, including: AIDS: Cultural Analysis/Cultural Activism; AIDS Demo Graphics; On the Museum’s Ruins; and Melancholia and Moralism: Essays on AIDS and Queer Politics.
-Permeating Crimp’s writings and teachings is his belief that contemporary U.S. culture has been negatively affected by a moral puritanism which has caused Americans to shun open sexuality, and that the U.S. government has promoted this undesirable attitude.
-He also believes that the government has been ineffectual in combating the spread of AIDS.
+Permeating Crimp’s writings and teachings was his belief that contemporary U.S. culture had been negatively affected by a moral puritanism which caused Americans to shun open sexuality, and that the U.S. government had promoted this undesirable attitude.
+He also believed that the government was ineffectual in combating the spread of AIDS.

-Crimp received his bachelor’s degree in Art History from Tulane University and his doctoral degree from the City University of New York.
-Prior to his professorship at the University of Rochester, he taught at Sarah Lawrence College and Cooper Union in New York.
-He has also been a visiting professor at Rutgers Univeristy, Princeton, UCLA, and the University of Michigan.
-Crimp currently oversees his school’s Visual and Cultural Studies graduate program.
-Says Crimp, “There’s lots of emphasis on AIDS in my work and I continue to be interested in sexuality.
+Crimp received his bachelor’s degree in Art History from Tulane University, and his doctoral degree from the City University of New York.
+Prior to his professorship at the University of Rochester, he had taught at Sarah Lawrence College and Cooper Union in New York.
+He also had been a visiting professor at Rutgers University, Princeton, UCLA, and the University of Michigan.
+Said Crimp, “There’s lots of emphasis on AIDS in my work and I continue to be interested in sexuality.
 I also am working to return to focus on contemporary art.”

-Crimp’s has been a prominent voice in the field of “queer theory,” which maintains that each person’s sexual identity and gender identity are social rather than biological constructs, and that it is thus improper to compartmentalize anyone as “homosexual,” “heterosexual,” “man,” or “woman.”
+Crimp’s was a prominent voice in the field of “queer theory,” which maintains that each person’s sexual identity and gender identity are social rather than biological constructs, and that it is thus improper to compartmentalize anyone as “homosexual,” “heterosexual,” “man,” or “woman.”

-Much of Crimp’s activism has stemmed from his work with the group AIDS Coalition to Unleash Power (ACT-UP), an organization formed in 1987 for the express purpose of using civil disobedience to bring attention to the AIDS “epidemic” and to protest the alleged failure of the U.S. to do enough to stop the virus from spreading worldwide.
-In describing the early years of the organization, Crimp says that ACT-UP “was a weird hybrid of traditional leftist politics, innovative postmodern theory, and access to professional resources.”
-Today the website of the group’s New York chapter derisively characterizes members of the Bush administration as “right-wing Christers,” and accuses the late Pope John Paul II of having helped “spread AIDS.”
-The website also features a field guide to civil disobedience, and contains links to such organizations as the Ruckus Society, NARAL, and the ACLU.
+Much of Crimp’s activism stemmed from his work with the group AIDS Coalition to Unleash Power (ACT-UP), an organization formed in 1987 for the express purpose of using civil disobedience to bring attention to the AIDS “epidemic” and to protest the alleged failure of the U.S. to do enough to stop the virus from spreading worldwide.
+In describing the early years of the organization, Crimp said that ACT-UP “was a weird hybrid of traditional leftist politics, innovative postmodern theory, and access to professional resources.”
+During the presidency of George W. Bush, the website of the group’s New York chapter derisively characterized members of the Bush administration as “right-wing Christers,” and accused the late Pope John Paul II of having helped “spread AIDS.”
+The website also featured a field guide to civil disobedience, and contained links to the websites of such organizations as the Ruckus Society, NARAL, and the ACLU.

-Another object of Crimp’s contempt is the media.
-In particular, he is critical of how media campaigns have promoted safe sex, in part, by making people fearful of sexually transmitted diseases; he would prefer the use of sexual imagery and eroticism as a means of motivating people to use condoms.
-As an extension of his criticisms of safe-sex campaigns, Crimp has also attacked abstinence-only education.
-“People do not abstain from sex,” he says, “and if you only tell them ‘just say no,’ they will have unsafe sex.”
+Another object of Crimp’s contempt was the media.
+In particular, he was critical of how media campaigns promoted safe sex, in part, by making people fearful of sexually transmitted diseases; he would have preferred the use of sexual imagery and eroticism as a means of motivating people to use condoms.
+As an extension of his criticisms of safe-sex campaigns, Crimp also attacked abstinence-only education.
+“People do not abstain from sex,” he said, “and if you only tell them ‘just say no,’ they will have unsafe sex.”

-Central to Crimp’s teaching is his belief that moral conservatism not only represses American culture’s sexuality, but that it also thwarts people’s ability to proactively confront the realities of the AIDS crisis.
-“Having worked on AIDS for a long time,” Crimp says, “I believe that, from the very beginning and continuing through today, the discourse on AIDS is driven by a terribly moralistic attitude towards sex.”
-For this, Crimp specifically blames “right-wing Christians, Catholics, [and] the president [Bush].”
+Central to Crimp’s teaching was his belief that moral conservatism not only repressed American culture’s sexuality, but that it also thwarted people’s ability to proactively confront the realities of the AIDS crisis.
+“Having worked on AIDS for a long time,” Crimp said, “I believe that, from the very beginning and continuing through today, the discourse on AIDS is driven by a terribly moralistic attitude towards sex.”
+For this, Crimp specifically blamed “right-wing Christians, Catholics, [and] the president [Bush].”